accessibilitywars/zaw2/content/builds/alac-hybrid-tempest.md

 benchmark = "18.8k DPS"
 +++

 This build is an extension of the condition tempest build.
 With scepter benefiting from power damage increases, this condition build can scale with multiple stats, making it a great performer in doing multiple roles at once.
-While this build has a low skill floor, it does have a high toughness and users should be expected to tank.
+While this build has a low skill floor, it does have a high toughness and players should be expected to tank.
 Swapping to water and air for CC is not detrimental compared to camping fire and is included as part of the rotation.\

-The nature of overloads reduce the physical intensity of the build but this is not a low cognitive build.
+The nature of overloads reduce the physical intensity of the build but this is not a low cognition build.
 Spending more time exploring the class and reading through the tooltips and guides will help improve your play.
 The rotation is not hard to perform but the options available are not obvious to a new player.
 This guide will hence be longer and more detailed than others, with the main focus on a general well-rounded build, and options to scale defensively or offensively.
 The available choices are not limited to the options presented in this guide.\

 This build aims at achieving the following goals (in order of priority):
 1. Provide 100% Alacrity